 Coursework in the Master’s Coordinated Program provides a comprehensive foundation for applied supervised practice that is integrated into the final two years of the program, eliminating the need to apply for a separate dietetic internship.
 A minimum of 1200 hours of supervised practice are provided in acute, ambulatory, and/or long-term care facilities, community health agencies, and foodservice operations.
 With an urban health -focus, this program addresses hunger, policy, advocacy, communication, health promotion, and prevention and treatment of disease through nutrition in diverse communities.
 Immediately upon graduation, students will be eligible to take the credentialing exam for RDN’s and seek state licensure as Licensed Dietitian Nutritionists.
 RDN’s are employed as clinicians and managers in hospitals, long term care facilities, specialty clinics, grocery stores, schools, corporate wellness, private practices, and community agencies.
 Employment in the field is growing faster than the national average.
 100% of our graduates who seek employment find jobs in the field of dietetics within 3 – 6 months after graduation.

 Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 In order to be approved for registration examination eligibility with a bachelor’s degree, an individual must meet all eligibility requirements and be submitted into CDR’s Registration Eligibility Processing System (REPS) before 12:00 midnight Central Time, December 31, 2023.
 For more information about this requirement visit the CDR’s website.
+Educational pathways to become an RDN prior to and after this change can be found here.
 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Graduates who successfully complete the ACEND-accredited Master’s Coordinated Program at La Salle University are eligible to apply to take the CDR credentialing exam to become an RDN.

-Please contact Liz Emery, EdD, MS, RD, CNSC, LDN, Director of the Coordinated Program, for further information about the program, curriculum and outcomes at email@example.com
+Please contact Robin Danowski, MS, RD, LDN, Director of the Coordinated Program, for further information about the program, curriculum and outcomes at email@example.com.

 You may also refer to the Coordinated Program Student Handbook.